Hit & Run (TV series)

-Hit & Run (פגע וברח) is an Israeli-American Netflix original thriller television series, created and written by Avi Issacharoff, Lior Raz, Dawn Prestwich, and Nicole Yorkin.
-The series premiered on 6 August 2021.
+Hit & Run (פגע וברח) is an Israeli-American thriller television series created and written by Avi Issacharoff, Lior Raz, Dawn Prestwich, and Nicole Yorkin.
+The series premiered on 6 August 2021 on Netflix.
 In September 2021, the series was canceled after one season.

 Synopsis

 Hit and Run centers on a happily married man, Segev Azulai, whose life is turned upside down when his wife is killed in a mysterious hit and run accident in Tel Aviv.
 Grief-stricken and confused, he searches for his wife’s killers, who have fled to the U.S. With the help of an ex-lover, Naomi Hicks, he uncovers disturbing truths about his beloved wife and the secrets she kept from him.